 At Alfred State, the guidelines for confidentiality are as follows:

-- Disability-related information is collected and maintained on separate forms and kept in secure files with limited access in the Office of Student Disability Services.
-Access to files is limited to Student Disability Services staff and those designated as “need to know”.
+- Disability-related information is collected and maintained on separate forms and kept in secure files with limited access in the Office of Accessibility Services.
+Access to files is limited to Office of Accessibility Services staff and those designated as “need to know”.

 - Disability-related information will be shared on a need to know basis, and only when there are compelling reasons for such disclosure.
 This may mean sharing only that a student has a documented disability and need for accommodation(s), or it may mean sharing pertinent information from the student’s file, as the situation dictates.
 If a student has requested an accommodation, the student will be informed as to what information is being provided to faculty or staff regarding the request.

 - Students are encouraged to communicate with faculty about their disability(ies) so faculty will have a better understanding of their needs.
-Faculty may elect if they will provide a student’s approved and requested accommodations or if they will encourage the student to request accommodations through Student Disability Services.
+Faculty may elect if they will provide a student’s approved and requested accommodations or if they will encourage the student to request accommodations through the Office of Accessibility Services.
 A student may elect to not use accommodations on a case by case basis.

 - By signing a “Consent for Release of Confidential Information” form, a student gives permission for the release of information.
 Information will not be released without consent unless federal or state law requires it.